 - Use an inbound strategy: attract right-fit people to your website so they can be nurtured towards being ready for sales.
 Note that an inbound strategy relies on a prospect inviting a conversation to generate sales, and most prospects are unwilling to invite a conversation with a stranger that they only know via content and emails.

 I have always sat firmly in the inbound camp.
-I get annoyed with cold callers on the phone trying to promote their product, not knowing anything about me, except I was on their list.
+I get annoyed with cold callers on the phone trying to promote their product, not knowing anything about me, except I was on a list.
 That's why I refused to inflict the same pain on our right-fit contacts.

 Our sales process was always initiated by the customer.
 We waited for leads to reach out to us to request contact before engaging in a conversation.
 And this was the case until I attended Dan Tyre’s Inbound Sales Bootcamp.